 challenges in the creation of commercially available perovskite solar

-cells, e.g. stability, band-gap tunability, lead-free perovskites,
+cells, e.g. stability, band-gap tunability, halide segregation, lead-free perovskites,

 trap-free materials, material morphology control and alternative device structures.